This post contains affiliate links. Click here to read my affiliate policy.

 But for now, I think regular old halogen is gonna be okay.

 The Best Infrared Lights

-The best way to get healthy full spectrum infrared in your home or office is with tungsten filament bulbs like incadescents or the slightly more advanced halogens.
+The best way to get healthy full-spectrum infrared in your home or office is with tungsten filament bulbs like incandescents or the slightly more advanced halogens.